Revoke email encrypted by Office 365 Advanced Message Encryption

 Recipient experience for revoked encrypted emails

-Once an email has been revoked, the recipient will get an error when trying to access the encrypted email through the Office 365 Message Encryption portal: “The message has been revoked by the sender”.
+Once an email has been revoked, the recipient receives an error when they access the encrypted email through the Office 365 Message Encryption portal: “The message has been revoked by the sender”.

 How to revoke an encrypted email